Gurkirat-Khaira/ETERNITY-Bot/README.md

 # ETERNITY Stream Tracker

-A Discord bot for tracking and managing streaming activity in Discord servers.
-This bot allows server owners to set up automatic notifications when members go live on platforms like Twitch, YouTube, etc., track streaming statistics, and manage streaming-related configurations.
+A Discord bot for tracking and managing Discord streaming activity in servers.
+This bot allows server owners to set up automatic notifications when members go live using Discord's built-in streaming feature, track streaming statistics, and manage streaming-related configurations.

 ## Features

-- **Stream Notifications**: Automatic notifications when members start streaming
+- **Stream Notifications**: Automatic notifications when members start Discord streaming
 - **Stream Tracking**: Records stream duration and other statistics
 - **Leaderboards**: View top streamers in your server
 - **Statistics**: Check individual and server-wide streaming statistics